Cambridge Flying Group

 The Tiger Moth is a perfect training aircraft: it is easy to fly and forgiving of pilot mistakes, yet at the same time to get the best from the aircraft you have to fly smoothly and accurately, which will help you fly other aircraft better too!

 Alongside pilots (as "flying members") the group welcomes those who want to be involved as passengers, ground crew or just socially (as "associate members").

 To find out more, call in person on one of our operating days, or contact our booking/information line by phone or email (open every day).
-Try a "flight experience" or an "introductory lesson" as your first step in vintage aviation.
+Try an "introductory flight" or a "trial lesson" as your first step in vintage aviation.